 7. Follow school guidelines

 Even though we’re all grateful to be back to in-classroom learning, things could shift at any given moment.
-It’s important to continue to follow your school’s guidelines to make sure that doesn’t happen.
-Whether it being wearing masks, social distancing or passing out hand sanitizer, being compliant to stop the spread means being in the classroom.
+It’s important to continue to follow your school’s guidelines when it comes to the sick policy as well as the Covid-19 quarantine policy.
+Whether it being wearing masks, social distancing or passing out hand sanitizer, being compliant to stop the spread means staying in the classroom.

 8. Continue learning new online teaching strategies

-The virtual landscape continues to change and evolve at a rapid rate.
-Stay on top of trends and strategies by attending trainings and other professional development courses to keep you current.
+The online landscape continues to change and evolve at a rapid rate.
+Stay on top of educational technology trends and strategies by attending free on demand teacher trainings and other professional development courses to keep you current.
+Staying informed and up to date will also help you discover new ideas to implement positive learning experiences for your students.

 When you work with us, we create a personalized bookstore for your school where students can access and purchase their ebooks and textbooks on Shelfit.com.
 We also help publishers make their content available digitally to students on our robust multi-publisher ebook reader platform.
 We strongly believe that knowledge and good education should be available to all, and we are committed to developing and providing the online learning tools and modern services that make it possible.